Ardbd/3E-Design-Service/docs/fnal_servicing/functional_servicing.md

 ---------------------------

-A Functional Servicing Report is a critical document that identifies the site-specific requirements for essential infrastructure services such as water supply, sanitary sewers, and storm drainage systems.
-At 3E Design Services, we prepare high-quality functional servicing reports to help clients understand the scope and complexity of their projects, ensuring all service requirements are clearly defined and well-planned.
+A Functional Servicing Report is a crucial document that outlines site-specific requirements for key infrastructure services, including water supply, sanitary sewers, storm drainage systems, and other constraints such as flood hazards and related considerations.
+At **3E Design Services**, we provide expert support in preparing high-quality Functional Servicing Reports to help clients comprehend the scope and complexity of their projects.
+Our reports ensure that all service requirements and constraints are clearly defined, meticulously planned, and aligned with project objectives.

 Our reports are tailored to provide:
 - Comprehensive Analysis: Evaluating existing infrastructure and identifying necessary upgrades or new installations.